 How to Stock Your Pantry

-Are you afraid of being labeled a “doomsday prepper” like the people you see on tv?
+Are you afraid of being labeled a “doomsday prepper” like the people you see on TV?
 You shouldn’t.
-Having an emergency food pantry is actually a pretty smart thing to do and has nothing to do about living in fear.
+Having an emergency food pantry is pretty smart and has nothing to do with living in fear.
 Get to work stocking your pantry with these tips.

 How to Stock Your Pantry